Denazification: End

+As new political parties such as CDU-CSU formed in the Western Allies' zones, they annoyed the occupation authorities by stating that only top Nazi leaders needed denazification and that others were Mussnazis, "Nazis by compulsion".
 The West German political system, as it emerged from the occupation, was increasingly opposed to the Allied denazification policy.
 As denazification was deemed ineffective and counterproductive by the Americans, they did not oppose the plans of the West German chancellor, Konrad Adenauer, to end the denazification efforts.
 Adenauer's intention was to switch government policy to reparations and compensation for the victims of Nazi rule (Wiedergutmachung), stating that the main culprits had been prosecuted.
 In 1951 several laws were passed, ending the denazification.
-Officials were allowed to retake jobs in the civil service, with the exception of people assigned to Group I (Major Offenders) and II (Offenders) during the denazification review process.
+Officials were allowed to retake jobs in the civil service, and hiring quotas were established for these previously excluded individuals, with the exception of people assigned to Group I (Major Offenders) and II (Offenders) during the denazification review process.
+These individuals were referred to as "131-ers", after Article 131 of Federal Republic's Basic Law.

 Several amnesty laws were also passed which affected an estimated 792,176 people.
 Those pardoned included people with six-month sentences, 35,000 people with sentences of up to one year and include more than 3,000 functionaries of the SA, the SS, and the Nazi Party who participated in dragging victims to jails and camps; 20,000 other Nazis sentenced for "deeds against life" (presumably murder); 30,000 sentenced for causing bodily injury, and 5,200 who committed "crimes and misdemeanors in office".
 As a result, many people with a former Nazi past ended up again in the political apparatus of West Germany.
 In 1957, 77% of the German Ministry of Justice's senior officials were former Nazi Party members.
+Included in this ministry was Franz Massfeller, a former Nazi official who had participated in the meetings which followed the Wannsee Conference, in which the extermination of Jews was planned.